-Dr. Savic’s leadership extends to instructing students, and participating in healthcare research.
-He has already published several articles in peer-reviewed journals.
-He was also granted the 2016-17 Research Fellowship Award to assist in his research of sport-related concussions.
+As one of the leaders in the field, he also instructs students and participates in healthcare research, having already published several articles in peer-reviewed journals.
+He was also granted the 2016-17 Research Fellowship Award to help assist in his research on sport related concussion.

 Coming from a competitive soccer background, Dr. Savic already had an interest in the athletic world.
-His list of professional distinctions includes having worked as a Doctor of Chiropractic with Team Canada Beach Volleyball, Team Canada Frisbee, the Ontario Taekwondo Association, and the Ontario Soccer Association.
-He has worked with athletes from novice level to national and professional level in a range of sports from soccer, football, hockey, tennis, bobsled and track-and-field.
+His list of professional distinctions includes having worked Team Canada Beach Volleyball, Team Canada Frisbee, the Ontario Taekwondo Association, and the Ontario Soccer Association.
+He has also worked with novice, national and professional athletes among a large of array of sports including: soccer, football, hockey, tennis, bobsled, and track and field.

 In addition to his formal chiropractic training, he has obtained certification in Contemporary Medical Acupuncture through McMaster University, strength and conditioning (CSCS) through the National Strength and Conditioning Association (NSCA), and is a Registered Sports First Responde